StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_package.md

 * `overviewUrl`- Markdown resource with general information about the StackPack.
 By default it is assumed to be `/overview.md`.
 * `detailedOverviewUrl` - Optional Markdown resource that described the StackPack in a bit more detailed fashion.
 This is displayed in two columns below the installed instances section in the StackPack page.
 Markdown comment,  `[comment]: # (split)` is used to delimit the two columns in the markdown.
 * `configurationUrls` - Contains the Markdown resources relevant for various states of StackPack provisioning.
 * `faqs` - Frequently asked questions concerning the StackPack or its installation.
- A list with each element having the following format:
+A list with each element having the format:

   ```
   {